-The following fund balance categories are recorded on the Balance Sheet of Government Funds in the financial statements at August 31, 2022:
+The following fund balance categories are recorded on the Balance Sheet of Government Funds in the financial statements on August 31, 2023:

 - Non-spendable are balances that are permanently precluded from conversion to cash such as inventories and prepaid items. - Unassigned are balances available for any purpose.
 They are not precluded by a management decision, law constitutional provision in the general fund.